1j01/mopaint/README.md

 _**m**obily **o**perable_, _**m**ultiuser **o**nline_
 painting app, and _**mo**re!_

-(It's also vaguely a successor to [JS Paint][], without the limiting factor of being first and foremost a clone of MS Paint from Windows 98.)

 I'll be focusing on trying to make the _tooling around tools_ really powerful, rather than going ahead and making a large toolset, which would be _easier_ and more directly useful, but add friction to iterating on how tools work as a whole, and the process for making them etc.
-That said it can be fun and useful, and it might be worth the cost of friction (having to update a bunch of tools at once).
+(That said it can be really fun and useful, and it might be worth the cost of friction.)

+See also: [JS Paint][] (my clone of MS Paint from Windows 98), and (not mine) [Apparatus][] ("a hybrid graphics editor and programming environment for creating interactive diagrams")

 ## A few principles